255kb/stack-on-a-budget/CONTRIBUTING.md

 That is why free tiers limited in time should be excluded.
 Some exception could be made, I did one for AWS EC2 considering the duration of the free tier and the popularity of the service.

+You can view a list of excluded service on [this page](https://github.com/255kb/stack-on-a-budget/wiki/List-of-excluded-services).

 ## Service description

 **Free tier description**